 Lump Crab Cake Burger

-"Crab cakes and football!
-That's what Maryland does!"
-(One of my favorite lines from Wedding Crashers).
+“Crab cakes and football!
+That’s what Maryland does!” says one of our favorite lines from Wedding Crashers.
 Without a doubt, the most quintessential Maryland dish is crab cakes.
-Making them into burger patties is a fun way to serve healthier burgers on game day.
+And making them into burger patties is a fun way to serve healthier burgers on game day.

 1 cup panko crumbs

 1 tablespoon Dijon mustard